Jill Long Thompson: Farm Credit Administration

 In October 2009, President Barack Obama nominated Long Thompson to the Farm Credit Administration Board, the independent agency that oversees the Farm Credit System.
-The nomination was pending confirmation by the U.S. Senate when Obama installed Long Thompson on the Board by recess appointment on March 27, 2010.
-The Senate finally confirmed her in September 2010.
+The nomination was pending confirmation by the U.S. Senate when Obama installed Long Thompson on the board by recess appointment on March 27, 2010.
+The Senate confirmed her in September 2010.
 On November 27, 2012, she assumed the role of board chair and CEO of the Farm Credit Administration, with a term ending in May 2014.
 She continued to serve at the Farm Credit Administration until March 12, 2015.